xnfy520/extjs/docs/guides/command_compiler/README.md

         this.bar();
     }

-This may be the most useful of the conditional directives, which you'd use for code that you want to run in a development environment but not in production.
+This may be the most useful of the conditional directives, which you can use for code that you want to run in a development environment but not in production.

-**Important.** When you use conditional compilation, remember that unless you always run compiled code, the directives are just comments and the conditional code will be "live" during development.
+**Important** When you use conditional compilation, remember that unless you always run compiled code, the directives are just comments and the conditional code will be "live" during development.